PrashantChoudhary13579/PrashantChoudhary13579/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=prashantchoudhary13579&label=Profile%20views&color=0e75b6&style=flat" alt="prashantchoudhary13579" /> </p>

+- 🔭 **Currently Working On**:
+  - **Google Summer of Code (GSoC)** project for the organization **SageMath**, contributing to enhancing mathematical tools and libraries used in research and education.
-- 🔭 **Currently Working On**: My project titled **"Improving Open Source Software Security Using Fuzzing"** for the National Critical Information Infrastructure Protection Center (NCIIPC).
-I'm focused on identifying vulnerabilities in Sumatra PDF Reader and enhancing security for critical software applications.
+  - My project titled **"Improving Open Source Software Security Using Fuzzing"** for the **National Critical Information Infrastructure Protection Center (NCIIPC)**, where I'm identifying vulnerabilities in **Sumatra PDF Reader** and improving the security of critical software.

+- 🌟 **Achievements**:
+  - Runner-Up in **Smart India Hackathon 2024** for the fuzzing project.
+  - Successfully completed **Hacktoberfest 2024**.
+  - Participated in **TechNight**, an 18-hour hackathon at Punjab Engineering College, Chandigarh, and received a certificate of participation.

+- 🌱 **Currently Learning**:
+  - **JavaScript, SageMath (Sage), and CMD** to enhance my contributions to SageMath and improve my cybersecurity expertise.
+  - Exploring the exciting field of **cybersecurity** to contribute to safer digital systems.
-- 🌱 **Currently Learning**: Deepening my skills in **JavaScript, PHP, and React**, alongside projects involving **Next.js** and **Tailwind CSS** for hackathons.
+  - Building modern web development skills with **Next.js** and **Tailwind CSS** through hackathons and projects.

-- 👨‍💻 **Projects**: I work on a mix of security, data management, and web development projects, including a **Student Management System** in PostgreSQL, **Criminal Records Management System for Police** in Apex Oracle and an Intelligent PDF Querying System (IPQS) using AI, Next.js, and cloud tech.
-Check them out here: [My GitHub Projects](https://github.com/PrashantChoudhary13579?tab=projects)
+- 👨‍💻 **Projects**:
+  - **Criminal Records System for Police Management**: Built with Oracle APEX, this system streamlines the recording and retrieval of data about police stations, officers, criminals, and FIRs.
+  - **Student Management System**: A PostgreSQL database project to manage student data efficiently.
+  - **Intelligent PDF Querying System (IPQS)**: Developed using AI, Next.js, and cloud technologies to allow natural language queries on PDF documents.

-- 🎯 **Career Aspiration**: My ultimate goal is to serve society as a Software Engineer.
+- 🎯 **Career Aspiration**: My ultimate goal is to serve society as a **Software Engineer**.

-- ⚡ **Fun Fact**: Besides coding, I'm passionate about **Mathematics** and always be happy — which makes coding challenges a little easier! 😊
+- ⚡ **Fun Fact**: Besides coding, I’m passionate about **Mathematics** and believe that staying happy makes solving coding challenges a lot easier! 😊

 - 📬 **Reach Me**: Feel free to reach out at **prashantchoudhary13579@gmail.com**

+---

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">